getkeops/keops/doc/index.rst

 - `Tanguy Lefort <https://github.com/tanglef>`_, from the University of Montpellier: conjugate gradient solver.
 - `Mauricio Diaz <https://github.com/mdiazmel>`_, from the University of Montpellier: CI setup.
 - `Benoît Martin <https://github.com/benoitmartin88>`_, from the Aramis Inria team: multi-GPU support.
-- `Francis Williams <https://www.fwilliams.info>`_, from New York University: arc-cosine operation.
+- `Francis Williams <https://www.fwilliams.info>`_, from New York University: maths operations.
+- `Kshiteej Kalambarkar <https://www.linkedin.com/in/kshiteejkalambarkar/>`_, from Quansight: maths operations.
 - `D. J. Sutherland <https://djsutherland.ml>`_, from the TTI-Chicago: bug fix in the Python package.
 - `David Völgyes <https://scholar.google.no/citations?user=ngT2GvMAAAAJ&hl=en>`_, from the Norwegian Institute of Science and Technology: bug fix in the formula parser.